ddidd/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ## Whitespace

-* Please use "trim-right" in your IDE settings to avoid unnecessary trailing white space.
 * Use one newline at the end of the file.
 This avoids "missing newline" issues in several git hosting environments
-* Always have a single newline at the beginning and end of each class/trait, resulting from a newline above and below each method.

 ```php
 class Foo extends Bar implements FooInterface {